bbaudry/bbaudry.github.io/test-home/topics.md

 * [Reproducible central](https://github.com/jvm-repo-rebuild/reproducible-central)
 * [AROMA: Automatic Reproduction of Maven Artifacts](https://dl.acm.org/doi/abs/10.1145/3643764)

-## Software Diversity in Build Pipelines
+## Build integrity with Diverse Build Pipelines

 Software build pipelines transform source code into deployable artifacts.
 Relying on a single set of tools or environments throughout the build process creates significant risks.
 Software diversity in build pipelines can provide enhanced security and reliability.
 When Solarwinds' build system was compromised, the company decided to to introduce software diversity at the core of their build pipelines in order to mitigate future hacks.
 In this work we investigate the feasibility of introducing diversity in builds for Java projects.
 We study the automatic migration of Maven builds into Gradle builds and then compare the diversity it provides at each build step and what impact this has on the output artifact.